lowercase-app/learn/docs/guide/documents.md

 ## Saving

-Documents and the associated content is saved as you make edits or changes.
-If you don't want this functionality, the autosave setting can be disabled in your settings.
+Documents and linked content is saved as you make edits or changes.
+If you don't want this functionality, the _autosave_ setting can be disabled in your settings.

-Documents can be manually saved by using `cmd+S` ( or `control+S` ) for the active document.
-A small dark circle indicator will persist if there have been changes to a document that have not been saved.
+To save documents, use `cmd+S` ( or `control+S` ) for the active document.
+A small dark circle indicator will persist if there are unsaved changes in a document.

 ## Editing